-Interval hypoxic training as the method of rehabilitation of patients with cardiovascular diseases: A literature review
+Intermittent hypoxic training as a rehabilitation method for patients with cardiovascular diseases: a review

 Cite item